oadpoaw/unicron-bot/README.md

 ## License

-> Unicron is licensed under the MIT license.
+> Unicron is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License. .
 See the file [LICENSE](LICENSE) for more information.
 If you plan to use any part of this source code in your own bot, I would be grateful if you would include some form of credit somewhere.
-> AND YOU ARE NOT ALLOWED FOR COMMERCIAL USE AND ONLY FOR PRIVATE USE